-What they don’t know is that there is know inspection schedule in place, so the last time the chain sling was inspected by a professional was when it was first bought, they don’t know that the past ten times the chain sling was used was under similar conditions, under pressure to get the job done, what they don’t know is that this particular chain sling should have been retired months ago.
+What they don’t know is that there is no inspection schedule in place, so the last time the chain sling was inspected by a professional was when it was first bought, they don’t know that the past ten times the chain sling was used was under similar conditions, under pressure to get the job done, what they don’t know is that this particular chain sling should have been retired months ago.

 What they didn’t know could have seriously harmed the workers, luckily in this scenario the chain didn’t break, but it could have, and it may the next time it is used.

 Chain slings need to go through the three stages of inspection (initial, frequent and periodic) to ensure they are safe to use.

 Initial inspections should occur when the chain sling is first installed in order to make sure it was not damaged during transit.

-Frequent inspections should be completed by a competent person who should look out for the following:
+A competent person who should look out for the following should complete frequent inspections: